80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a sound a cow makes.

-Example sentence As close as you reach her farm, you will start hearing the mooing of many cows.
+Example in a sentence As close as you reach her farm, you will start hearing the mooing of many cows.

 43. Murmur